 Gameplay elements such as the “Psyche Meter” makes Snake feel more real.
 Awful smells, being too hot or too cold, and being stressed deteriorates his psyche, which is visible in gameplay.
 You start to age quicker, and your vision get blurry and your aim gets shaky.
 Which like any human, is fixed by eating, smoking, and/or reading a pr0n mag.

-The game is filled to the brim with challenges, amazing cutscenes, and a good ending that left you with closure, and comfort.
-If you haven’t played Metal Gear Solid 4, it’s pretty cheap and you can pick it up for less than $15.
+The game is filled to the brim with challenges, amazing cutscenes, and an ending that leaves you with closure, and comfort.

 Hipster statement of the day: I played Fat Princess on its initial release day.
 My friend Jonny called me up and told me about the game’s greatness, and how I better “download it right fucking now, and play multiplayer with him.”
 Needless to say, that wasn’t the only time Jonny and I spent hours playing this comical, violent title.